SitecorePowerShell/Book/tasks.md

 The *Items* field contains the path to a script in the *Script Library*.

-Below are scripts found out-of-the-box with SPE.
+Below are some scripts found out-of-the-box with SPE.

 | Module | Script |
 | ------ | ---- |